Tenant Dilapidations Guide

 What if the premises are in a poor state at the outset?

 Most commercial leases require the tenant to put and keep the property in repair.
-Unless you and the landlord specifically agree otherwise, the fact that the premises were in a poor condition when you took them on is largely irrelevant.
-You still have to put them right.
-So negotiate for a lower premium or a lower rent to compensate for costs that you face.
+Unless you and the landlord agree otherwise, the fact that the premises were in a poor condition when you took them on is largely irrelevant.
+You still have to put them right, so negotiate for a lower premium or a lower rent to compensate for costs that you face.

 When is the landlord likely to submit a dilapidations claim?